 If you have a concern where you think a child is at risk of extremism

 The risk of vulnerable people being drawn into terrorism is still very much present within our society.
 Intervention plays a key part in reducing that risk at an early stage.
-You can make a referral into Prevent regarding someone you are worried about, using the link to the Northants Police online referral form.
+You can make a referral into Prevent regarding someone you are worried about, please visit the Northants Police advice webpage on Prevent.

 Opening times: Monday to Friday from 11am to 3pm (excluding bank holidays).

 You must notify Ofsted of any serious accident, illness or injury to, or death of, any child whilst in your care, and of the action you have taken.
 You can refer to the guidance Childcare: reporting children’s accidents and injuries (Gov.uk) to find out what type of accident, injury or illness you must notify Ofsted of.
 Failure to comply with this requirement means you will be committing an offence.